SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-03-26-trelaine-hunger.md

 ## // THE CRIMSON TOWER // ##

-<I>Two weeks have passed since LENARD McCOY gifted the young woman MEIFENG TANG with the curse of his ancestors.</i>
+<I>Two weeks have passed since LENARD TRELAINE gifted the young woman MEIFENG TANG with the curse of his ancestors.</i>

 <i>It had been a quiet ceremony.
-McCOY had become a man of words in the modern era, but he had not been raised that way.
+TRELAINE had become a man of words in the modern era, but he had not been raised that way.
 Under matters of importance, he tended to revert back to his old ways.
 The ways that were comfortable to him and reminded him of ...Home.</i>

 <i>After she'd drank from him, she'd felt an unknown surge sweep through her person, as if poison.
 Before collapsing from exhaustion, she had time only to answer his final question.</i>

 *****

-### McCOY ###
+### TRELAINE ###

 > WHAT IS YOUR NAME?!
 HOW WILL WE CALL YOU?